Certification

 The New York State Education Department does not issue substitute teaching certificates.
 Substitute teachers fall into one of the three following categories.

-• Substitute teachers who do not hold a valid teaching certificate and are not working towards certification may work for no more than 40 days in a school district or BOCES in a school year, except as described below.
+- Substitute teachers who do not hold a valid teaching certificate and are not working towards certification.*

 Local Requirements

-School districts may have additional local requirements for individuals who are employed as substitute teachers.
+School districts may impose additional local requirements for individuals who are employed as substitute teachers.
+For example, they may require valid teacher certification, or a college degree, as a condition of employment.

 Information Specific to New York City